Jane Elizabeth Waterston: Life

 Waterston worked with the poor and established a "Ladies Branch of the Free Dispensary".
 It was known as "free expenses", but a small charge was always made to ensure the recipients' dignity.
 Waterston also insisted that the mothers who benefited should be married even though the child might have been born before the marriage.
 The organisation looked after mothers and also trained midwives to continue the work.

 In Bloemfontein she was part of a six-member committee appointed by the British Minister of War to investigate conditions in the concentration camps (other members of the committee included the suffragist Millicent Fawcett and physician Ella Campbell Scarlett).

 For her tireless work, Waterston was given the South African name of Noqataka, "the mother of activity".
+In 1921 newly arrived missionaries Mamie Martin and her husband visited Waterston on their journey to Malawi.
+Mani Martin described her as emphatic.
 In 1925 she became the second woman to be made a fellow of the Royal College of Physicians of Ireland.
 In 1929 Waterston was made a Doctor of Laws by the University of Cape Town.
 Waterston died in Cape Town in 1932.